-Practice or homework, is assigned daily to all students in grades 6-8 and it represents 20% of each class overall grade.
-Students must make every effort to submit their Practice to their teacher on time.
-We strongly recommend students to get an agenda book to record their Practice and help better manage their workload.
+Formerly called homework, Practice is assigned daily to all students in grades 6-8.
+Students must make every effort to record his/her Practice and submit it to their teacher on time.
+It will be reviewed and/or marked in class the following day.
+Students are expected to complete the assigned written Practice and read for thirty minutes daily.
+Written Practice in grade 6 should take about thirty minutes per subject (totaling 60 minutes), in the upper grades it should take about 45 minutes per subject (totaling 90 minutes).
+EVERY student is required to record their daily practice assignments, therefore, we strongly recommend students to purchase an agenda book to help better manage their workload.
 Practice is essential as it provides students with opportunities to practice strategies, build capacity and extend knowledge of content as well as demonstrate the levels of mastery of material covered.
+Practice is also 5% of each class overall grade.
 Practice assigned over the holiday, vacation periods and days of religious observance will be due the day the students return to school.